 If you’re willing to do small tasks on a regular basis, Fiverr may be one of the passive income apps to check out.

 Sites like Fiverr allow users to offer services to customers at a standard price.
 When customers search the large site and find your services, you complete the work and get paid.
+Fiverr could be a great way to leverage your side hustle if you aren’t ready to turn into a full business yet.

 If it’s your job to pick up groceries for your roommates, family, or significant other, why not make a little extra when you take those trips to the store?